vighneshiyer/vighneshiyer.com/content/research/programming/modular_mojo_gpu_workshop.md

++++
+title = "Mojo GPU Workshop @ Modular" date = 2025-06-28
+draft = true
+description = "My first experience with the Mojo language and commentary on GPU programming models"
++++

+Modular held a Mojo workshop
+I first heard about it when it was announced by Chris Lattner at AMD's Advancing AI event a few weeks earlier.

+## The Mojo Workshop Prelude

 - Meta's pytorch to standalone inference binary slides (attach photos here, take 4 photos from joonho, some others in yufeng thread)
   - Very useful functionality
   - How does this compare with IREE's standalone binary generation or even its baremetal binary mode?